KelvinJC/vmbloggr/README.md

 ```

 <br><br>
 To begin using the application.
-Initiate the server by running the following command
+Initiate the server by running the following command to build and run the containers in one go
 <br><br>
 ```
 docker compose up --build